the-swerve/citizen/readme.md

 The above will set a 'capitalized_title' property based on a post's title property.

 Properties are lazy.
 They will be computed when they are accessed.
+You also don't need to set the dependent properties before depending on them.

 ## instances